 See our web page for additional information about the Atchison, Topeka & Santa Fe Railway Co. records at the Historical Society.

 A. The company records are not part of the AT&SF archives at the Historical Society.
 You can view examples of some of the Fred Harvey items we have on Kansas Memory.
-We also have some Harvey Company records on microfilm available for interlibrary loan.
-Most of the papers for Harvey research are located in Arizona.
+We also have some Harvey Company records on microfilm available for interlibrary loan in Kansas.
+Most of the papers for Fred Harvey research are located in Arizona.
 Try the University of Arizona Libraries and the Heard Museum web sites for more information.

 A. Leavenworth is a federal penitentiary and the records for 1895 to 1952 are at the National Archives Central Plains branch in Kansas City, Missouri.
 For more recent records, contact the Federal Bureau of Prisons directly.

-The State Archives at KSHS holds prisoner records from the State Penitentiary at Lansing in Leavenworth County, Kansas, dating from 1864 to ca. 1952.
+The State Archives at KSHS holds prisoner records from the State Penitentiary at Lansing in Leavenworth County, Kansas, dating from 1864 to around 1980.
 (These include prisoners from Indian Territory before Oklahoma built its own prison.)
-The name index to these prison records is on microfilm reels AR 7458-7469 and we have the Lansing admission ledgers and the individual files for many of the male prisoners.
+We have the Lansing admission ledgers and the individual files for many of the male prisoners.
+See the name index to the prisoner records for approximately 1864-1952.
 We have additional Lansing records up to ca. 1985 but some information in recent prisoner files is restricted.
 We have limited records from other state prison facilities.
-The index to Kansas prisoners after 1980 is available online on the KASPER website.

 The corporate and research records, and the history of psychiatry collections from the Menninger Clinic are located at the Kansas Historical Society and are open to researchers.

 President Barack Obama's grandparents both grew up in south central Kansas.
-The Obama Kansas Heritage Committee has created a website devoted to President Obama's Kansas heritage.
+There is a website devoted to President Obama's Kansas heritage.

 A.The Kansas State Historical Society does not endorse or guarantee the work of any of the firms listed below.
 We merely provide these addresses as a service to our patrons.